scale-it/algo-builder/docs/guide/deployer.md

 #### OptIn to SSC

-For opting in to SSC, `deployer` supports two methods :-
+For opting in to SSC, `deployer` supports the following methods :-
 - `optInAcountToSSC` to opt-in to a single account signed by secret key of sender.
 - `optInLsigToSSC` to opt-in to a contract account (say escrow) where the account is represented by the logic signature address (`lsig.address()`).
   - To opt in to SSC you can use `Application Index`.